decentralized-identity/trustdidweb-v03/spec/overview.md

 An example of a `did:tdw` evolving through a series of versions can be seen in the [did:tdw Examples](#didtdw-example) of this specification.

 This draft specification was developed in parallel with the development of two proof of concept implementations.
-The specification/implementation interplay helped immensely in defining a practical, easy to use, easy to understand, DID method.
+The specification/implementation interplay helped immensely in defining a practical, intuitive, straightforward, DID method.
 The existing proof of concept implementations of the `did:tdw` DID Method are listed in the [Implementors Guide](#Implementations).
 The current Typescript implementation is less than 1000 lines of Typescript code.

 ### The `/whois` Use Case